lara-zeus/bolt/docs/add-fields.md

 }
 ```

-### view the response
+### View the Response
-you can control how to present the response in the entries pages
+you can control how to view the response on the entries pages

 ```php
 public function getResponse($field, $resp): string